Y518221/Haintsec/README.md

 - **Vulnerability Scanning**: Scans the website for common vulnerabilities like form-based injection points.
 - **Port Scanning**: Scans for open ports using Nmap.
 - **SSL/TLS Check**: Verifies the SSL/TLS configuration of the target.
-- **Exploitation**: Attempts to exploit SQL injection vulnerabilities using SQLMap.
+- **Exploitation**: Attempts to exploit SQL injection vulnerabilities.

 ## Requirements